vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ### Advanced settings

-- **Smart mode**: Automatically decides whether to run a full or delta backup based on circumstances (such as storage conditions or snapshot issues).
 - **Compression**: Reduces backup size at the cost of CPU usage and backup speed.
 - **Encryption**: Protects backup data at rest.
 - **Concurrency**: Controls how many VMs run in parallel in this backup job.